weifengliu-ssslab/Benchmark_SpTRSV_using_CSC/README.md

 <br><hr>
 <h3>Introduction</h3>

-This is the source code of the paper "A Synchronization-Free Algorithm for Parallel Sparse Triangular Solves" submitted to Euro-Par '16.
+This is the source code of the paper "A Synchronization-Free Algorithm for Parallel Sparse Triangular Solves" accepted at Euro-Par '16.

 Update (25 Feb.
 2016): An OpenCL version has been added.